jedlr/jedlr/README.md

 🎨 Interested in UI/UX, journaling, art, and music

-💻 Currently learning more about open source development!
+💻 Currently learning more about developing accessible UI!

 <!--